GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/taggers/_index.md

 ---
-title: "Using Taggers"
+title: "Using taggers"
-linkTitle: "Using Taggers"
+linkTitle: "Using taggers"
 weight: 60
 ---